google-udacity-india-scholars/abnd-track-pomodoro-timer-app/README.md

 - [Orginal post](https://discussions.udacity.com/t/my-collaborative-project-idea/618377)
 - [Current Slack thread](https://googleindiascholars.slack.com/archives/GD96L4VA4/p1539274648000100)

+The Pomodoro technique  is a simple idea of tricking oneself into working/studying for short 25-minute intervals for a return of short 5/5/5/15-minute break cycles.
+This results in focused work sessions and a lowered tendency to giving-in to distractions.

+Central to this technique is a loudly ticking countdown timer and turns out that a physical timer isn't required if one has a smartphone.
+Tens of thousands (probably more) of people use some pomodoro app and there are many Pomodoro apps in the market, but nothing beats a simple app.

 This project aims to build a complete and functional pomodoro timer app before phase 2 ends on 30/11/2018.